-The sower parable offers a prophetic vision of the gospel that reaches beyond Jesus' resurrection to the thirty, sixty, and hundredfold harvest Jesus' disciples later bring in.
+The sower parable offers a prophetic vision of the gospel

+that reaches beyond Jesus' resurrection to the thirty, sixty, and hundredfold harvest Jesus' disciples later bring in.
 The sower parable promises that despite the too-traveled, rocky, and weedy ground, the seed Jesus sows will yield.
 It is a prophetic parable of promise.
-The harvest is among the hearers of Matthew's gospel in every generation, today among us.
+The harvest is among the hearers of Matthew's gospel in every generation, today among he sower parable comes with commentary in Matthew about why Jesus teaches in parables.
+It is his disciples who ask Jesus why he clothes his teachings in imagery and metaphor.
+In all three synoptic gospels Jesus' answer is the same.
+Insiders can know the secret to the kingdom but outsiders must hear in parables because otherwise they will see and not perceive, hear and not understand.